d3/d3-time/README.md

 <a name="interval_ceil" href="#interval_ceil">#</a> <i>interval</i>.<b>ceil</b>(<i>date</i>)

 Returns a new date representing the earliest interval boundary date after or equal to *date*.
-For example, `day.ceil(new Date)` typically returns 12:00 AM local time on the following day.
+For example, `d3_time.day.ceil(new Date)` typically returns 12:00 AM local time on the following day.

 This method is idempotent: if the specified *date* is already ceilinged to the current interval, a new date with an identical time is returned.
-Furthermore, the returned date is the maximum expressible value of the associated interval, such that `ceil(+ceil(date) + 1)` returns the following interval boundary date.
+Furthermore, the returned date is the maximum expressible value of the associated interval, such that eil(ceil(*date*) + 1) returns the following interval boundary date.

 <a name="interval_offset" href="#interval_offset">#</a> <i>interval</i>.<b>offset</b>(<i>date</i>[, <i>step</i>])

 Returns a new date equal to *date* plus *step* intervals.
 If *step* is not specified it defaults to 1.
 If *step* is negative, then the returned date will be before the specified *date*; if *step* is zero, then a copy of the specified *date* is returned; if *step* is not an integer, it is [floored](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor).
 This method does not round the specified *date* to the interval.
-For example, if it is currently 5:34 PM, then `day.offset(new Date, 1)` returns 5:34 PM tomorrow (even if daylight saving changes!).
+For example, if it is currently 5:34 PM, then `d3_time.day.offset(new Date, 1)` returns 5:34 PM tomorrow (even if daylight saving changes!).

 <a name="interval_range" href="#interval_range">#</a> <i>interval</i>.<b>range</b>(<i>start</i>, <i>stop</i>[, <i>step</i>])